 - In the chart of accounts you can choose if you want your tax rates to be the default tax rate on certain accounts so that that amount of tax is calculated on a transaction whenever the account is used.

 - If you want to import a chart of accounts, you need to make sure the rates used in the file also exist in Xero before you import your file.
 If you're importing accounts from MYOB, please bear in mind that the MYOB tax rates are mapped to the default rates in Xero.
 If the tax rates on an imported file can't be found in Xero, they'll default to 'No GST (0%)'.
 You can update the rates on accounts later in the chart of accounts when you've set up the required tax rate.

 Add a tax rate

 Use the New Tax Rate button to add your own tax rate into Xero.
-The tax requirements of your country, region, state or city and the tax that you need to charge or record will determine how many additional 'custom' tax rates you have.
+The tax requirements of your country, region, state or city and the tax that you need to charge or record will determine how many tax rates you have.
 These may be tax rates on income or expenses depending on what type of transactions you are going to enter into Xero.

 - Each tax rate or your combination of tax rates and how you use them in Xero will be as simple or complex as you make them to correctly record for your business.

 - A tax rate can have one or more components and is of a particular 'tax type' so that it is included in your GST Return calculations.

 - Click the New Tax Rate button to create a new tax rate and complete the fields for name, type, components, and rate.